How the Simplest of Interior Choices Affect Your Mood.

 Dark and moody lighting aids relaxation.
 In the above example, probably meaning we are less likely to wolf down our food, but on an evening relaxing in front of the fire, overhead lights just aren’t going to create the ambience you are looking for if you want to relax.
 Here, you need to look at task lighting, perhaps a reading light, candles or a number of table lamps scattered around the room.

-And, when I’m working I need to be stimulated, here a desk under a window of natural light plus overhead lights on.
+And, when I’m working I need to be stimulated.
+A desk under a window of natural light plus overhead lights on.
 As I’m reaching the end of the day, I use wall lights near my desk to bring down the lighting, to help me gear up for switching off and not being totally wired at the end of the day.

 The Details.
 The Little Things that Bring Joy into Your Home.